Think Magazine from Fall/Winter 2008 to the present

 Featuring Getting the Lead Out.
 Fifteen years after being effectively removed from the U.S. market, the prolific danger of leaded gasoline becomes clearer , a link between common blood pressure drugs and increased cancer risk and alum and famed geek Don Knuth talks computers, contests and pipe organs.

 Featuring Is Bad Taste the New Taste?
 Social Media is Changing Our Sense of What's Acceptable—and What's Not, expert arguments regarding healthcare reform, an interview with Mad Men actor and alum, Rich Sommer, and a new technology may help wheelchair-bound individuals to walk.

 Featuring The Digital Divide: Kindle DX makes a splash on campus with fans and critics, researchers taking stem cells back in time, an excerpt from bestselling author Thrity Umrigar's latest novel, and insights into why good-looking people are harder to draw with New Yorker cartoonist Tom Bachtell.

 Featuring Full Speed Ahead: The race is one to expand high-speed rail in the U.S., a new superbug targeting U.S. military men and women, strategies for change, and a chat with Alum and Warner Bros.
 CEO Barry Meyer.

 Inaugural issue, featuring Vanishing Act: How the universe is erasing evidence of its own origins, as well as stories from inside the trial of Saddam Hussein, the truth about human trafficking, Alzheimer's research and more.

-To view back issues of Case Western Reserve’s magazines (before Fall/Winter 2008), visit our publications archive.
+For more information about back issues of Case Western Reserve’s magazines (before Fall/Winter 2008), email email@example.com.